dattasaurabh82/ARTNET_TEENSY41_ETH_NEOPIXEL/README.md

     #include <Adafruit_SSD1306.h>
     ```

-5. It will highlight in red complaining it couldn't find the libraries in PATH.
+6. Some of them will get highlight in red, complaining that those couldn't be found in the library's PATHs.
-6. In vscode, here a small light bulb will appear, asking "Fix the quickway", do that (for both the libraries)
+7. In vscode, here a small light bulb will appear, asking "Fix it in a quick way"; do that (for for the highlighted libraries)
-7. Come back to `main.cpp` and compile, the ERRORS would be gone.
+8. Come back to `main.cpp` and compile, the ERRORS would be gone.
+9. Then we need to add 2 more libraries in the `platformio.ini`.
-8. In `platformio.ini`, in `lib_deps:` section, add <https://github.com/vjmuzik/NativeEthernet> (although is baked in Teensy System, but it might not be the latest)
+10. In `lib_deps:` section, add <https://github.com/vjmuzik/NativeEthernet> (although is baked in Teensy System, but it might not be the latest).
-9. In `platformio.ini`, in `lib_deps:` section, add <https://github.com/natcl/Artnet>, (__Note:__ ** In pio lib registry, there is the Artnet library, but it's not latest [as of Mar 20222])
+11. In `platformio.ini`, in `lib_deps:` section, add <https://github.com/natcl/Artnet>, (__Note:__ **In pio lib registry, there is the Artnet library, but it's not latest [as of Mar 20222])

 ---